ElijahLynn/polymer-starter-kit/docs/deploy-to-firebase-pretty-urls.md

     can use the `firebase` command from any directory.
 You may need to install the package with `sudo` privileges.

-1.  `cd` into your project directory.
+1.  `cd` into your project directory

-1. Inititalize the Firebase application.
+1. Inititalize the Firebase application

         firebase init